substitutes/push-cli/README.md

 This is the CLI of the substitutes/push project.

 ## Abstract

-Push exposes an HTTP API endpoint, which receives GZIPPed POST data and uploads the data to a given FTP server.
-Authentication is handled via HTTP Basic auth.
-This is the command line interface, which listens for a file change and then TARS the files to push them to the backend.
+Push CLI pushes all files in a given directory to the [Push API](https://github.com/substitutes/push-backend) if a file in the directory is changed.